-Alberto Orte, co-founder of Olé Imports, is a man of few words and great humility.
+Alberto Orte, co-founder of Olé & Obrigado, is a man of few words and great humility.
 This taciturn demeanor belies an acute intellect and profound talent for extrapolating what he has learned from history and making it new again.
 Nowhere is this more apparent than in the wines he makes, which are history projects unto themselves.
-Resurrecting extinct grape varieties and ancient techniques, and expressing the story of a place with authenticity and purity – this is his imprimatur.
-Atlántida Blanco is one such project – an homage to his homeland of Cádiz, using a grape that hadn’t been seen in a century, to craft a wine of unmistakable provenance.
+Bringing nearly forgotten grape varieties and ancient techniques back to Jerez, and expressing the story of a place with authenticity and purity – this is his imprimatur.
+Atlántida Blanco is one such project, an homage to his homeland of Cádiz, using a grape that had not been seen in a century in Cádiz or Jerez to craft a wine of unmistakable provenance.
 Balance, aromatic intensity and a direct line to terroir are his mission, and Atlántida Blanco exemplifies the focus of his talent.
-More than showing a piece of himself, Alberto prefers to let the sun and chalky soils of southern Spain speak for themselves – and with this wine, they do that in great measure.
+More than showing a piece of himself, Alberto prefers to let the sun and chalky soils of southern Spain speak for themselves, and with this wine, they do just that in great measure.

-PAIRING SUGGESTIONS: Atlántida Blanco’s combination of racy acidity and minerality with breadth and weight on the palate make it a beautiful pair with richer seafood and poultry dishes.
+Atlántida Blanco’s combination of racy acidity and minerality with breadth and weight on the palate make it a beautiful match with richer seafood and poultry dishes.
 Grilled mackerel with olives and fresh herbs, or roasted oysters would be perfect pairs.

-VINIFICATION AND AGEING: Foot pigeage is in stainless steel tanks and fermented in demi-muids using its own yeasts.
-Aged for 12 months in 600L demi-muid with lees, no battonage.
+Foot pigeage in stainless steel tanks and fermented in oak barrels of different sizes using its own yeasts.
+Aged for 12 months also in barrels of various sizes with lees, no battonage.
 Racked to stainless steel for 5 months of stabilization before bottling.